 Planes, Trains and Automobiles is a classic Thanksgiving movie.
 It’s one of my favorites, and it never gets old.

 Watching funny movies always lightens my mood, which is why I’ve included it in my self-care rotation.
-Laughter and humor are important core values for me–requirement is probably a more accurate term.
+Humor is an important core value for me – so much so that requirement is probably a more accurate term.

-Having spent nearly a decade working as a consultant dietitian in nursing homes, I found the same to be true.
-Even residents who were dealing with some of the most serious health concerns seemed to be able to find humor in everyday life.
+Having spent nearly a decade working as a consultant dietitian in nursing homes, I found the same to be true there.
+Even the residents who had dealt with some of the most serious health concerns seemed to be able to find humor in everyday life.
 And they were often happier than those who were in the best of health.

 Laughing is certainly a gift that many of us don’t exercise enough.